ausome-maps/TherapEase/README.md

    docker compose up
    ```

-2. Open a browser and go to http://localhost:9001 for the API. _You may refer to http://localhost:9001/docs for the list of available APIs._
+2. The API service can be accessed through a browser with the following URL http://localhost:9001. _You may refer to http://localhost:9001/docs for the list of available APIs._

+3. The UI or client service can be accessed through a browser with the following URL http://localhost:9002.

 ### Requirements